bclayto9-dot/CECS-101-Digital-Portfolio/README.md

 My Academic and Career Goals

-One of my main academic goals is to continue developing my knowledge of finance and business while building skills that will prepare me for my future career.
-I want to gain experience that goes beyond what I learn in the classroom and become more confident applying that knowledge to real-world situations.
+One of my main academic goals is to continue developing my knowledge of finance and business while building skills that will prepare me for my future.
+I want to gain experience and become more confident applying that knowledge to the  real-world.
 I am still exploring the specific career path I want to pursue, but I am interested in opportunities related to business and finance.

 Course Projects and Activities